Captain America (1979 film): Plot

 Steve Rogers (Reb Brown) is a former Marine whose late father was a government agent in the 1940s.
 His father's patriotic attitude earned him the nickname "Captain America".

 Rogers, now making a living as an artist and traveling the countryside in a conversion van, is inspired by his father's story to sketch a superhero.
 He is critically injured from an attempt on his life.

 He is administered an experimental serum called the FLAG formula, an acronym for "Full Latent Ability Gain" — a kind of "super-steroid" — which Rogers' father had developed from his own glands.
 The formula saves his life and enhances his strength and reflexes.
 These new abilities inspire Dr. Simon Mills (Len Birman), the research biochemist and intelligence official behind FLAG, to recruit Steve and give him a costume based on his drawing.

 It is revealed that the villain intends to destroy a community with a neutron bomb.
 When Captain America stops the truck transporting it and diverts an exhaust into the trailer to subdue any guards inside, he finds out that the villain was inside wearing a deadman's switch detonator to the bomb measuring his heartbeat and is seriously affected by carbon monoxide poisoning.
-Captain America and Dr. Mills have to apply emergency first aid and are successful in keeping the villain alive so that detonator can be safely removed.
+Captain America and Dr. Mills have to apply emergency first aid and are successful in keeping the villain alive so that the detonator can be safely removed.

 Rogers decides to become the same Captain America his father had been, donning a uniform identical to the one his father had worn: the "classic" Captain America uniform.

+Production

+In 1978, Universal under the direction of executive Frank Price obtained the rights to the Marvel Comics characters Namor the Sub-Mariner, The Human Torch, Hulk, Captain America, and Doctor Strange to develop the properties as potential television projects.
+Among these, The Human Torch was scrapped due to internal concerns that younger viewers would attempt to mimic the character through self-immolation and Namor the Sub-Mariner was scrapped due to perceived similarities to Man from Atlantis.
+As for the remaining projects, The Incredible Hulk managed to become an ongoing series, Doctor Strange would appear in the television film Dr. Strange, and Captain America would serve as the basis for the 1979 television films Captain America and Captain America II: Death Too Soon.

+The motorcycle Captain America uses in the movie was a Yamaha XT 500 designed by Reb Brown's stunt double Gary Davis which was fitted with fiberglass and wheel covers to give it a suitable look for the character.

 Release

+The film premiered on CBS in the United States on January 19, 1979.
+The film was released on home video on April 20, 1994.

 The film was released theatrically in Colombia in 1981.